Background | Estuary | Flows | Dry Creek | Fisheries | Mirabel | Public Outreach

 Dry Creek Demonstration Project

-The Water Agency is working with a willing group of landowners–including Amista Vineyards, Dry Creek Vineyard, Seghesio Family Vineyards, Rued Winery, Quivira Vineyards and Winery, Yellow Dog Vineyard, Doug Lipton, Carole & Geno Mascherini, Peter & Marian Van Alyea and Ron Wolmer–to construct about one mile of habitat enhancements above and below Lambert Bridge.
+Starting in 2010, the Water Agency worked with a willing group of landowners – including Amista Vineyards, Dry Creek Vineyard, the Seghesio Family, Rued Winery, Quivira Vineyards and Winery, Yellow Dog Vineyard, Doug Lipton, Carole & Geno Mascherini, Peter & Marian Van Alyea and Ron Wolmer – to construct about one mile of habitat enhancements above and below Lambert Bridge.

 The purpose of the project is to demonstrate to regulators, landowners, and local decision makers the feasibility of Dry Creek habitat enhancements on a smaller scale and, in particular, to determine how they could be constructed, what they may ultimately look like, and how effective they are before implementing the full six miles of habitat enhancements on Dry Creek.
-Construction began in summer 2012, continued in summer 2013 and will be completed in summer 2014.
+Construction began in summer 2012, and was completed in November 2014.

 In 2013, the Corps enhanced 1,400-feet of property it owns immediately below the bridge at Warm Springs Dam.